fleekgonzalo/Quartz/content/running-an-ethereum-node/post.md

 The main objectives of this project are:

-- Learning how to set up and operate an Ethereum node
+- Learn how to set up and operate an Ethereum node
-- Owning a private node that can be useful for smart contract development
+- Have a private node that can be useful for smart contract development
-- Helping decentralize the Ethereum network
+- Help decentralize the Ethereum network

 Reads:
 - [Spin up your own Ethereum node | ethereum.org](https://ethereum.org/en/developers/docs/nodes-and-clients/run-a-node/)